 “Hon… yeah, Hondras, or Gualamala.”
 He swallowed the word, “Hondrus,” but articulated “Gualamala” very distinctly.

-“Which one is it, Gualamala or Hungary?” they laughed.
+“Which one is it, Gualamala or Hungary?”

 “What language does he speak?
 He doesn’t speak Hungarian does he?”